wilsonism/geo702/syllabus.md

 ## III.
 Format

 This course will be composed entirely of seminar discussions.
+These discussions may occur in-person or via Zoom.

 ## IV.
 Required Texts